 Missing Data Mechanisms

-The types of missing data fit into four classes, which are based on the relationship between the missing data mechanism and the missing and observed values.
-These classes are important to understand because the problems caused by missing data and the solutions to these problems are different for the four classes.
+The types of missing data fit into three classes, which are based on the relationship between the missing data mechanism and the missing and observed values.
+These badly-named classes are important to understand because the problems caused by missing data and the solutions to these problems are different for the three classes.

 The first is Missing Completely at Random (MCAR).
 MCAR means that the missing data mechanism is unrelated to the values of any variables, whether missing or observed.